Saturday, September 13, 2014

 1) Lord, bless!

 2) Combine the rice, coconut milk, water, and regular sugar in in a medium-sized saucepan and bring to a boil.
 Then reduce the heat to low and simmer the mixture - covered - for 20 to 25 minutes, stirring occasionally.
-If the mixture thickens before the rice has cooked add more water or coconut milk.
+If the mixture thickens before the rice has cooked add more water.

 3) A minute or two before the rice has finished cooking add the raisins, lemon zest, and spices and combine thoroughly.

-5) After the rice is done remove the pan from the heat and stir in the vanilla.
+5) After the rice is done remove the pan from the heat and stir in the orange blossom water and vanilla.

-6) Place the kollyva in a nice bowl, smooth the surface, and allow it to cool in the fridge.
+6) Place the kollyva in a nice bowl (a beautiful one too if possible), smooth the surface, and allow it to cool in the fridge.

-7) Once the kollyva has chilled remove it from the fridge - preferably not too long before leaving for church - and sprinkle the finely crushed digestives over the top of the kollyva to create a dry base for the powdered sugar.
+7) Once the kollyva is no longer too warm remove it from the fridge - preferably not too long before leaving for church - and sprinkle the shredded coconut over the top of the kollyva to create a dry base for the decorations.
 (You don't want to overdo it, but you don't want to see any of the rice either.)

-9) Using the almonds (or other desired decorative) adorn the top of the kollyva with a cross or crosses, the initials of your departed loved one, "memory eternal," et cetera, as desired.
-I'm not creative, so I usually do a tree of life cross (with the ends 'sprouting') and the initials of my loved one or "В" and "П" for "вечная память" ("memory eternal" in Russian).
+8) Using the almonds, some extra golden raisins, or whatever other desired decorative, adorn the top of the kollyva with a cross or crosses, the initials of your departed loved one, "memory eternal," et cetera, as desired and as space allows.
+I'm not terribly creative myself, so I usually do a tree of life cross (with the ends 'sprouting') and the initials of my loved one or "В" and "П" for "вечная память" ("memory eternal" in Slavonic).
 (The kollyva pictured was in a fairly small bowl, so I went with the "В" and "П.")

 10) Take the kollyva to church with a bottle of sweet red wine (if desired) to be blessed following the memorial or funeral.